Ecuador - Chimborazo Climb Overview Program Structure

 Flight arrangements should be made so that you arrive in Quito on the first scheduled start day of the trip, and you depart the day after the last scheduled day of the trip.
 Please email or call our Travel Coordinator,

 Other Programs & Custom Itineraries in Ecuador

 El Altar Expedition may be of interest to you if you are looking for a more technical challenge on a remote and rarely climbed Ecuadorian peak.
 We can also provide you with custom itineraries of any length for hiking, trekking, backpacking, scrambling, and climbing.
 Ecuador - Chimborazo Climb Trip Extensions

-Ecuador - Chimborazo Climb
+Ecuador - Chimborazo Climb Testimonials

 Mike Brennan, Scranton, PA

-did a great job tailoring the trip to our individual needs and
+"Not only was my guide technically solid on the mountains, he showed balanced decision making skills on each of the climbs.
+He did a great job tailoring the trip to our individual needs and abilities."

 George Henderson, Harrisburg, PA

 "Our expedition was truly an excellent experience.
 I believe this was due in large part to the character, skill, and personality of our two guides.
 They were exceptional, made us all feel like we could push ourselves safely, and helped me experience great personal success."

 "AAI is by far the most experienced guide service in the Andes."